cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/AWS.md

 1. Determine the type in question based on the warning message
 2. Add the type to the respective list in the `CostAndUsageTypes.ts` file
 3. Delete `estimates.cache.json` file and restart the application server
-4. Submit a PR with the update
+4. Submit an issue or pull request with the update

 ### Options for AWS Authentication